Colorless green ideas sleep furiously

 # Expands to print('people[7].name:', people[7].name)

-**Proposal for _Python_ `customliterals` macro**
+Proposal for Python customliterals

 # Runtime error: `AttributeError: __exit__`